Introductory Microeconomics, Michaelmas Term 2024

 There is no single text that the lectures follow or which the Department recommends.

 A new and unconventional text that I like a lot is The Economy, by "The CORE Team" (Oxford: OUP, 2017).
 You should find hard copies in book shops and the library; the entire text is also freely available online here.
 References to this text are made in the lectures, and some problems from the book are included in the Department's sample tutorial questions.
-But the Department does not follow the unusual structure of this book (part of what makes the book interesting and worthwhile!), and that makes it a little awkward for us to work with.
+But the Department does not follow the unusual structure of this book (part of what makes the book interesting and worthwhile!); this makes it a little awkward for us to work with.

 There are a number of other texts that cover the right material at about the right level, each with its own style, its own strengths and weaknesses.
 I recommend that you have a look at several and pick a favourite, along perhaps with a backup for a different viewpoint.
 Four texts that I think are good, and which are also recommended by the Department, are the following.